slurrps-old/UDiagnose/README.md

 This is an alpha program as it is still being designed and worked on.
 But feel free to download it and give it a try.

 Note* You will need to run the program in administrator mode to get the live monitoring feature to work.
+Temperature monitoring is currently turned off while it is still being worked on.
+This will be available in a future update.

 For comments, requested features, or critique please leave me an email at neutronapplications@gmail.com